The named History Subject Leader at Our Lady's is Mr P Spear

 Children at Our Lady’s are taught History through the Creative Curriculum, this means that areas of study are taught within contextual situations and children can apply computing, design and art skills when finding solutions to questions posed in History lessons.

 We also use TASC and Mantle of the Expert to teach History.
 TASC provides the children with a structure to approach issues and problems posed within History lessons – as an example in Year 5 the children have to design their own Iron Age settlement.
 The TASC wheel helps them to research design, refine, share and evaluate their work.
 We also use the Mantle of the Expert; this approach has the children take on the role of an expert in the field being studied.
 Our previously cited Iron Age investigation would be an example of this and the children would become expert hill fort designers to provide a solution to designing a viable settlement.
+Each class works on a topic for a week in depth at the start of each term.
+This allows them to become highly immersed and engaged in the topic and also gives them the opportunity to understand the topic at a level that shows a greater depth or mastery of the skills and knowledge.

 Children also work within cross curricular settings in the subject of History.
 This may mean sizing out the perimeter and area of their hill fort for instance or writing from the viewpoint of an Iron Age chieftain.